Darunada/signingorder-api/api.md

 Content-Type: application/json
 ```

+In most cases, the request content should be a JSON encoded string containing the request body, as described in the specification below.

 #### Ranges
 List Requests will return a ```Content-Range``` header indicating the range of values returned.
 Large lists may require additional requests to retrieve.
 If a list response has been truncated you will receive a ```206 Partial Content``` status and the ```Next-Range``` header set.
 To retrieve the next range, repeat the request with the ```Range``` header set to the value of the previous request’s ```Next-Range``` header.